 Mr Jones was diagnosed 14 years ago, but last year he started to feel unwell.
 He visited his nurse and she sent him to a specialist.
 Once there the specialist nurse did some tests and found that he was type 2 diabetic, not type 1 diabetic.

-Type 2 diabetes is diet controlled, which means that Mr Jones had been taking insulin unnecessarily for 14 years.
+Type 2 diabetes is diet controlled, which means that Mr Jones had been incorrectly treat for 14 years.

-Mr Jones was told that if he didn’t take his insulin he would die, and he gave up his job as he felt that the tests required to continue would be too much hassle.
+Mr Jones was told that if he didn’t follow medical advice regarding treating his type 2 diabetes he would die, and he gave up his job as he felt that the tests required to continue would be too much hassle.

 The medicine made him feel depressed, he suffered from headaches and stomach issues which lead to a colonoscopy.